pixeljammed/Accenture-Interview-Project/README.md

 ---
 ## Usage
 - They're just python projects, I used PyCharm on my Macbook M2 to create these on a trainride.
-- You can opent the files in VSCode, IDLE, PyCharm, or any other similar text editor.
+- You can open the files in VSCode, IDLE, PyCharm, or any other similar text editor.
 - Then for the first project only replace "123XYZ" with your API key.
 It should work!